habib3107/HackathanHCL2025/README.md

 ## 🧪 Example Test Cases

 Below are sample curl commands to test key endpoints.
-Assume the API is running at `http://localhost:8000`.
+Assume the API is running at `http://localhost:8000` (or replace with deployed URL: `https://hackathanhcl2025.onrender.com`).
 Replace placeholders (e.g., `<token>`) as needed.
 Responses are formatted JSON for clarity.

 ### 1. Login as Superadmin
 **Request**: